njm-xbmc/stremio-premiumize-addon/README.md

 It searches your entire Google Drive and any shared drives you have access to for videos and presents them in Stremio.

-If you combine it with some team drives, you have loads of content, all available to watch for free.
+If you combine it with some team drives, you have loads of content, all available to watch for free and without torrenting.

 ![image](https://github.com/user-attachments/assets/7975eb48-1705-4779-b808-c2d61f25a099)